sashaen/MS-Teams-clone-/readme.md

 ### Join Meeting Button :
 - Having an input bar that is filled by the meeting link by other friend users and after it, join room by joining button next to it.

-#### After Entering room, actual features that help in making video conversation more reliable are:
+## [After Entering room, actual features that help in making video conversation more user friendly are:]

 ## Features in video calling room :
 ### 1:1 Video calling, (as mendatory task for MS Engage):